Have you ever wondered what are the common reasons people go to jail? What sort of crime do people have to commit to have to spend time behind bars?

 Reason #3: Traffic offences

+Traffic offenses are common reasons for incarceration.
 People usually don’t go to jail because they ran a red light.
-But if they repeatedly get caught violating traffic laws, they could face some serious consequences.
+If they repeatedly get caught violating traffic laws, they could face some serious consequences.

 Driving under the influence of drugs or alcohol, committing a hit-and-run, and driving dangerously or carelessly are all considered traffic offences.
 People who commit these offences could get their driving license suspended, have to pay heavy fines, get a criminal record, and even serve some time in jail.